-Told from two perspectives, Ivy, written by Zoe has been at Illumen Hall since year seven and is what I suppose you would call one of the ‘popular’ girls.
+Told from two perspectives, Ivy, written by Zoe has been at Illumen Hall since year seven and is what you would call one of the ‘popular’ girls.
 Audrey, written by Amy, has just moved to the UK from Georgia, USA and is looking for a fresh start at a new school.

 After a rough start, the two become close friends who decide to investigate Lola’s death after an anonymous podcast questioning whether or not she was murder or if it was purely an accident.

-The plot was completely interesting and I found myself so immersed in the mystery that I could not put the book down.
+The plot was completely interesting and I found myself so immersed in the mystery that I didn’t want to put the book down.
 I don’t read mysteries very often as I like to think myself as quite the detective who always guesses what’s going on, but honestly, I didn’t really get that here.

-I have already checked out a few reviews of the book and I’ve seen a few people complaining that the twists were too obvious.
+I have already checked out a few reviews of the book and I’ve seen a few people saying that the twists were too obvious.
 However, if they were so complex that no one could see what was coming then people would just complain that the book doesn’t make sense and that it’s full of plot holes.

 If I didn’t follow both Zoe and Amy online I genuinely would not have realised that Amy had written every Audrey chapter and that Zoe had written every Ivy chapter.
 Their writing styles blended together seamlessly.
-Both characters were interesting in their own ways, with their stark contrast personalities and the obvious different upbringings that I can’t decide who I like more.
+Both characters were interesting in their own ways.
+With their stark contrast personalities and the obvious different upbringings that I can’t decide who I like more.
 Just like Zoe and Amy, Ivy and Audrey seem to be a perfect match.

 The end of the book has left me with a lot of unanswered questions but in a good way.
 There is still so much we don’t know about this alleged ‘Magpie Society’.
 With another mystery on their hands, I’m more than excited to see where book two will take us.